 Allstate Sugar Bowl Primetime Super 60 AAU Basketball Tournament

 The Allstate Sugar Bowl was a key part of the process for the successful bid by the city of New Orleans to host the 2020 NCAA Women’s Final Four.
-This will be the fourth NCAA Women’s Final Four hosted by New Orleans.
-The Sugar Bowl will also play a significant role in the hosting process as a member of the Local Organizing Committee.
+That would have been the fourth NCAA Women’s Final Four hosted by New Orleans and the Sugar Bowl was scheduled to play a significant role in the hosting process as a member of the Local Organizing Committee.
 However, the event was cancelled due to the COVID-19 pandemic.

 The 2012 NCAA Men’s Basketball Final Four was the fifth played in New Orleans.
 Freshman Anthony Davis led Kentucky to the national title just months before being selected by the New Orleans Hornets with the No. 1 pick in the 2012 NBA Draft.
 The city’s previous four Final Fours have also been memorable.
 In 1982, Dean Smith captured his first National Championship as a freshman named Michael Jordan buried the game-winning shot to upend Georgetown.
 In 1987, it was Bobby Knight and Indiana defeating Syracuse on a baseline jumper by Keith Smart.
 Smith was back again in 1993, as his North Carolina team defeated the Fab Five from Michigan.
 And in 2003, Jim Boeheim made up for his 1987 loss as freshman Carmelo Anthony led Syracuse to a win over Kansas.